Aware of "Lakshman Rekha" but will examine demonetisation: SC | Law-Order

 - India

-The Supreme Court said on Wednesday it is aware of the ''Lakshman Rekha'' on judicial review of government policy decisions but will have to examine the 2016 demonetisation decision to decide whether the issue has become a mere ''academic'' exercise.
+The Supreme Court said on Wednesday it is aware of the ''Lakshman Rekha'' on judicial review of the government's policy decisions but will have to examine the 2016 demonetisation decision to come to a conclusion whether the issue has become a mere ''academic'' exercise.

+Observing that when an issue arises before a constitution bench, it is its duty to answer, a five-judge bench headed by Justice S A Nazeer directed the Centre and the Reserve Bank of India to file a comprehensive affidavit on the petitions challenging demonetisation of Rs 500 and Rs 1,000 currency notes.

 The High Denomination Bank Notes (Demonetisation) Act was passed in 1978 to provide in public interest for demonetisation of certain high denomination bank notes in order to check illicit transfer of money harmful to the economy which such currency notes facilitate.

-The top court said in order to declare whether the exercise is academic or infructuous, it needs to examine the matter since both sides are not agreeable.
+The top court said in order to declare whether the exercise is academic or has become infructuous, it needs to examine the matter since both sides are not agreeable.

+''In order to answer that issue, we will have to hear and give an answer whether it's academic, not academic or beyond the scope of judicial review.
+The point in the case is the government policy and its wisdom which is one aspect of the matter.

 Solicitor General Tushar Mehta, appearing for the Centre, said the court's time should not be ''wasted'' on academic issues.